ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 Splay Angle
 +++++++++++

-Another property we can map to a 2D grid is splay angle.
-Splay angle is the aperture angle of the two fatty acid chains of a lipid.
-For this, two vectors are defined as those that gro from the lipid head (Usually P atom) to the last carbons in the lipid tails.
-The angle between these vectors is mapped with voronoi and then averaged over  frames to get the following plot.
+The splay angle between lipid tails can also be projected to a 2D grid using :code:`Cumulative2D`.
+To do so, the user defines two vectors from the lipid head (usually a P-atom) to the last carbons of the lipid tails, respectively.
+The angle between these vectors is mapped and averaged over the set number of frames to get the following plot.

 .. code:: python